-- A. Appointments and Fees: IHSA will assign ONE (1) IHSA licensed track and field/cross country official to work Regional & Sectional meets.
-The official shall act as Meet Referee & Starter to be paid a \$25.00 stipend per race.
-The Official will be paid through their ArbiterPay account Monday following the meet. - B. Mileage Reimbursement Policy: IHSA will pay mileage to Regional & Sectional Meet Referee/Starter upon receipt of a mileage voucher submitted to the IHSA Office within 30 days of the contest.
-The Meet Referee/Starter will receive \$.30 cents per mile for every mile over 70 miles for each round trip.
-Once officials have been assigned, the mileage voucher will appear in the Officials Center.
+- A. Appointments and Fees: IHSA will assign TWO IHSA licensed track and field/cross country officials to work Regional and Sectional meets.
+The two officials shall consist of a Meet Referee to be paid a \$35.00 stipend per race and a Clerk/Starter to be paid a \$25.00 stipend per race.
+Officials will be paid through their ArbiterPay account the Monday following the meet. - B. State Final Official Fees: Meet Referee, Asst.
+Meet Referee, Coordinator of Officials (\$100.00), Starters (\$25.00).
+Officials will be paid through their ArbiterPay account the Monday following the meet. - C. Mileage Reimbursement Policy: IHSA will pay mileage to Regional, Sectional and State Final Meet Referees and Clerk/Starters upon receipt of a mileage voucher submitted to the IHSA Office within 30 days of the contest.
+The Referee/Starter will receive \$.30 cents per mile for every mile over 70 miles for each round trip.
+Once officials have been assigned, the mileage voucher will appear in the Officials Center. - D. Volunteer State Final officials: Volunteers must login to their Officials Center where there will be a link to accept or decline a State volunteer assignment.
+IHSA will not refer to Official's Availability calendars for this process.
+People who want to volunteer who are not a licensed Cross Country Official must email Cheryl Lowery (clowery@ihsa.org) or Geza Ehrentreu (geza@vikingchemical.com).